melodyhway/Analysis-of-Nonprofit-Donations/README.md

 ```
 <img width="854" height="442" alt="Screenshot 2025-08-27 at 12 36 13 AM" src="https://github.com/user-attachments/assets/f7fc0924-86c3-4372-8479-dc55e8a15af9" />

-Planned Giving donors have the highest average donation amounts, followed by Foundation donations at an average donation amount of $50,618.74.
+Planned Giving donors have the highest average donation amounts at $158,821.71, followed by Foundation donations at an average donation amount of $50,618.74.

 ### 6. What is the percentage of donations made by each donor type?